-The Flsew founded by Kristen and Eric Hoopman.
-The pair are big travelers and into real estate and renovating historic properties and beautiful old homes.
+The Elsewhere Collection was founded by Kristen and Eric Hoopman.
+The pair are big travelers and into real estate and renovating his toric properties and beautiful old homes.
 They own several Airbnb properties including two in Wisconsin, Oshkosh and Waupaca; two in Georgia, Savannah and Tybee Island and one in Great Barrington, Massachusetts.